 I’m one of those people who hover around the appetizer table at parties.
 Always have been!
 A little of this and a little of that is my M.O. when it comes to party food.

-These sausage stuffed mini peppers are cousins of the more popular jalapeno popper, except they’re meatier, less spicy, and more Italian in flavor.
-All those descriptors work for me!
+- These stuffed mini peppers are just-as-delicious cousins of the more popular jalapeno popper, except they’re meatier, less spicy, and more Italian in flavor.

 What are mini sweet peppers?